couchbaselabs/node-ottoman/vuepress/guides/schema.md

-Schemas not only define the structure of your document and casting of properties, they also define document instance methods, static Model methods, compound indexes, plugins and document lifecycle hooks.
+Schemas not only define the structure of your document and casting of properties, they also define document instance methods, static Model methods, compound indexes, plugins, and document lifecycle hooks.

 ## Creating a model